You are currently viewing How Web Accessibility Can Help Web Designers Boost Business

 Does this mean a website should be ugly-looking?
 Of course not!
 But what is far more important is that the website is easy to use and supports the general needs of its users (all of them).

-Unfortunately, a lot of websites on the Internet are not designed to be accessible.
+Unfortunately, a lot of websites on the Internet today are still not designed to be accessible.
 As a result, millions of people in the United States (and billions in the world) have difficulties finding and engaging with online content.
+Accessibility in web design entails entails those difficulties.

-Offer your clients web accessibility in a few easy steps and earn a 20% commission with Equally AI’s Partner Program.
+Offer your clients simple web accessibility and earn a 20 percent commission through the Equally AI Partner Program.

 In the U.S., disability laws such as the Americans with Disabilities Act (ADA) and Section 508 of the Rehabilitation Act protect the rights of people with disabilities to public spaces.
 Other countries in the world also have their own laws on web accessibility.
 As a designer, you and your clients risk getting sued if the websites you design are not accessible.